AndrewBlackwell/AndrewBlackwell/README.md

-# Hey, I'm Andrew.  🌊🏄🏻‍♂️
+# Hey, I'm Andrew. 🤖
-Computer Science and Mathematics Student.

-Building cool AIML stuff in my free time.
+A Computer Science and Mathematics Student from Appalachian State University, building cool stuff in my free time.

-Reach out at blackwellaf@appstate.edu.
+Feel free to reach out at blackwellaf@appstate.edu.